Milwaukee: Government and politics

 Milwaukee City Hall was built in 1895 and based on German counterparts.

 Milwaukee has a mayor-council form of government.
 With the election of Mayor John O. Norquist in 1988, the city adopted a cabinet form of government with the mayor appointing department heads not otherwise elected or appointed—notably the Fire and Police Chiefs.
 While this gave the mayor greater control of the city's day-to-day operations, the Common Council retains almost complete control over the city's finances and the mayor, with the exception of his proposed annual budget, cannot directly introduce legislation.
-The Common Council consists of 15 members, one from each district in the city.
+The Common Council consists of 15 members, one from each district in the city, who serve a 4-year term.

 Milwaukee has a history of giving long tenures to its mayors; from Frank Zeidler to Tom Barrett, the city had only four elected mayors (and one acting) in a 73-year period.
 When 28-year incumbent Henry Maier retired in 1988, he held the record for longest term of service for a city of Milwaukee's size, and when Barrett retired in 2021, he was the longest-serving mayor of any of the United States' 50 largest cities.

 In addition to the election of a Mayor and Common Council on the city level, Milwaukee residents elect county representatives to the Milwaukee County Board of Supervisors, as well as a Milwaukee County Executive.
-The current County Executive is David Crowley.
+The current County Executive is David Crowley, who was reelected in 2024 after being first elected to the position in 2020.